Mega Themes

 China’s economy is cruising at a very low altitude.
 The odds are that China’s equity rebound is running out of time.
 The RMB will continue to depreciate versus the US dollar in the coming months, albeit the pace may be modest.

-Special Report The Telecoms industry is highly concentrated, and carriers compete on price and quality of service in a slow growing market.
+The Telecoms industry is highly concentrated, and carriers compete on price and quality of service in a slow growing market.
 Demand for capex is relentless.
 The roll out of 5G has disappointed.
-Recently, capex outlays have slowed,…
+Recently, capex outlays have slowed, and operating cash flow has rebounded.
+Further, Telecoms is a quintessential defensive industry that will outperform during a market pullback.

 In the short run, global risk assets are vulnerable due to rising oil prices and bond yields.
 Cyclically, a global economic downturn will weigh on global risk assets.